Manojkumargmpa/Communi-Connect-Web-app-2/README.md

 #### Admin Registration and Login

 1.**Admin Registration:**
-   -Upon visiting the website,new admins are directed to admin signup page by clicking "register/signin admin" in startpage.
+   - Upon visiting the website,new admins are directed to admin signup page by clicking "register/signin admin" in startpage.
-   -Fill out the required registration information.
+   - Fill out the required registration information.
-   -Based on the information you enter,you will receive "adminID" through email.
+   - Based on the information you enter,you will receive "adminID" through email.
-   -AdminId is mandatory while you login as admin.
+   - AdminId is mandatory while you login as admin.
-   -After successful registration,you will be redirected to the login page.
+   - After successful registration,you will be redirected to the login page.

 2.**Admin Login**
-   -Enter your credentials(email,AdminID and password) to login
+   - Enter your credentials(email,AdminID and password) to login

 #### Home Page Navigation